nomadicj/nomadicj.github.io/_posts/2023-08-09-Team Composition | What team compositions should I be using to achieve my goals?.md

 #### Work Style
 - [Scrumban](https://www.agilealliance.org/scrumban/) as the issue list dictates
 #### Pros
-- Finding the right people to take on the maintenance role can be hard but if you have knowledgeable capable people who find this kind of work invigorating, embrace them and provide them with this opportunity.
+- Finding the right people to take on the maintenance role can be hard but if you have knowledgeable capable people who find this kind of work rewarding, embrace them and provide them with this opportunity.
 #### Cons
 - Attrition on this kind of team can be high.
 Your main challenge is creating a real sense of worth and value delivery for this group of people while presenting enough challenges to ensure they are feel personal career growth.
 #### Variation